 What is a homopolar motor?

-This restricts the motor to a single turn coil which limits it to small voltages around a couple of Volts and low torque.
+This motor is restricted to a single turn coil which limits it to small voltages around a couple of Volts and it has a low torque.

-The homopolar motor will also work as a generator if we remove the battery and apply the motion to the rotating disc ourself.
-They are only capable of supplying a couple of Volts but at very high currents, generators can be put in series for higher voltages.
+The homopolar motor will also work as a generator if we remove the battery and apply the motion to the rotating disc.
+It is only capable of supplying a couple of Volts but at very high currents, generators can be put in series for higher voltages.
+Very large homopolar generators are used for high current short circuit testing.

 Warning: this motor operates at high speeds up to 6000 RPM, the screw can at any time loose contact and fly through the air.